macropin/django-registration/docs/admin-approval-backend.rst

 1. A user signs up by filling out a registration form.

-2. The user confirms the account by following the link sent to the email address supplied during registration
+2. The user confirms the account by following the link sent to the email address supplied during registration.

-3. An admin receives an email with a link that will approve the user registration
+3. An admin receives an email with a link that will approve the user registration.

-4. When the admin approves the request, the user receives an email informing them that they can now login
+4. When the admin approves the request, the user receives an email informing them that they can now login.

 Configuration